XinLi-zn/Informative-tracking-benchmark/README.md

      CUDA_VISIBLE_DEVICES=0 python run_tracker.py tracker_name tracker_parameter  --dataset ITB --descrip
      ```
      **pysot interface**.
+     Putting the pysot_toolkit into your tracker folder and adding your tracker to the 'test.py' file in the pysot_toolkit.
+Then run the below command to evaluate your tracker.
+     ```
+     CUDA_VISIBLE_DEVICES=0 python -u pysot_toolkit/test.py --dataset ITB --name 'tracker_name'
+     ```
 3. Compute the performance score:

-   The performance analysis codes located in the performance_analysis folder.
-Using the below commmand to compute the performance score.
+   Here, we use the performance analysis codes in the pysot_toolkit to compute the score.
+Putting the pysot_toolkit into your tracker folder and use the below commmand to compute the performance score.
      ```
      python eval.py -p /home/data/results/atom/default_reeval  -d ITB -t base
      ```